rykroon/blog/content/posts/discovering-mmt.md

 In contrast, a **currency issuer**—such as the federal government of a nation that controls its own currency—is not fiscally constrained in the same way.
 Unlike households, businesses, or local governments, a currency-issuing government does not need to earn money before it can spend.
 Instead, it **spends first and then collects taxes**.

 However, this does not mean a government can spend without limits.
 While it cannot "run out" of its own currency, it is constrained by the availability of real resources, such as labor, materials, and productive capacity.
-If a government issues more money than the economy can support with available resources, inflation can occur.
+If a government issues more money than the economy can support then inflation can occur.

 ## The Mechanics of Issuing Currency
 The idea that a government must spend before it can collect taxes can be tricky to grasp, so let's break it down with an example.